emm331/AppleMusicToSpotify/README.md

 ### Web App

-Run the web app (then view in the browser at http://localhost:5000/):
+Run the web app (then view in the browser at c):

 ```sh
 # Mac OS: